-People tried to preserve music in written form as early as the 11th century.
-But the final version of musical notation was adopted only in the 17th century.
-By this time, musicians had developed a five-line system for displaying sounds.
-It was called a musical stave, on the lines of which modern musical notes are located.
-They are entered between the lines or placed directly on one of the five lines.
+As early as the 11th century, efforts were made to transcribe music into written form.
+However, it was not until the 17th century that the final version of musical notation was officially adopted.
+During this time, musicians had developed a system consisting of five lines, known as the musical stave, on which modern musical notes are positioned.
+These notes are either placed between the lines or directly on one of the five lines.

 Octave as a System for Combining Musical Notes

-Consider an example that will help you finally understand what a musical octave system is.
-The 1st octave at the center of the keyboard begins with C and ends with B (inclusive).
-If you assign the number 1 to the C key and start counting the white keys from it to the right (toward the 2nd octave), then the 8th key will be the C note of the 2nd octave.
+To illustrate how the musical octave system works, consider the example of the 1st octave in the center of the keyboard that starts with the note C and ends with B (inclusive).
+If you assign the number 1 to the C key and count the white keys from it to the right (towards the 2nd octave), the 8th key will be the C note of the 2nd octave.

-If you simultaneously press both boundary keys, you will hear a harmonious sound, but the pitch of musical notes will differ in frequency by a factor of two (C note of the 2nd octave sounds twice as high as the same note in the first octave).
-The same effect will appear when you press any other identical notes from different octave intervals.
+When the two boundary keys are played together, they will produce a harmonious sound, but the pitch of musical notes will differ in frequency by a factor of two (the C note of the 2nd octave sounds twice as high as the same note in the first octave).
+This same effect can be observed when any other identical notes from different octave intervals are played simultaneously.

 Musical Notes Duration

-Modern music does not use all of the listed musical notes.
-A range of durations from whole sounds to thirty-seconds is sufficient for recording melodies.
-A whole note contains 2 half notes, 4 quarter notes, 8 eighth notes, 16 sixteenth notes, or 32 thirty-second notes.
-In the same way, a half note contains 2 quarter notes, 4 eighth notes, 8 sixteenth notes, etc. Knowing this you can easily build a tree of notes by their duration.
+Most modern music only uses a range of note durations from whole notes to thirty-second notes.
+A whole note is equal to two half notes, four quarter notes, eight eighth notes, sixteen sixteenth notes, or thirty-two thirty-second notes.
+Similarly, a half note is equal to two quarter notes, four eighth notes, eight sixteenth notes, etc. By understanding this, it is easy to construct a tree of notes according to their duration.

 Additional Duration Increase

-- Slur.
-If adjacent identical notes are connected by a curved line, then you do not need to play them separately.
-Press the key 1 time and hold it for as long as you get when adding the duration of all the sounds connected by the league.
-At the same time the sounds themselves can have a different duration.
-For example, a slur might connect a quarter note to an eighth note.
-This would be equivalent to writing a quarter note with a dot (1/4+1/8);
+- A Slur is a musical notation used to connect identical notes with a curved line.
+When playing notes connected by a slur, a musician should press the key once and hold it for the duration of all the notes connected by the slur, even if the notes have different durations.
+For instance, a slur might connect a quarter note and an eighth note, which would be equivalent to writing a dotted quarter note (1/4+1/8);

 Clefs and Table of Musical Notes

-Most often treble and bass clefs are used in musical notation.
-They are especially in demand when playing the piano, because notes for the right hand are usually written in the treble range, and for the left – in the bass range.
-The treble clef is drawn from the second line of the stave, on which the note G of the first octave is placed in the melodies.
-The bass clef is written from F in the bass range (fourth line of the stave).
+The most commonly used clefs in musical notation are the treble and bass clefs.
+When playing the piano, they are particularly useful as the notes for the right hand are typically written in the treble range, while those for the left hand are written in the bass range.
+The treble clef starts from the second line of the stave, which indicates the note G in the first octave of the melody.
+The bass clef, on the other hand, begins with the note F on the fourth line of the stave in the bass range.

-Only two octaves can normally be placed on the five lines of the stave.
-Many additional lines would have to be drawn to draw higher or lower sounds.
-They would make musical notation too cumbersome and difficult to read.
+Although it may seem easier to read a musical composition written in only one clef, this is not the case.
+The five lines of the stave can typically accommodate only two octaves of notes, and adding more lines to represent higher or lower sounds would make the notation too complex and difficult to read.
 Therefore, piano music is written in two clefs.
-Let’s consider the arrangement of musical notes on the stave for the large, small, first and second octaves.
+Let’s take a look at how musical notes are arranged on the stave for the low, small, first, and second octaves.